The Right’s New Higher-Ed Target: Community Colleges

 If he is successful, Biden seems poised to return to the past that sees higher education mainly as job training.
 And, while the infusions of money for these institutions is surely needed, it might come too late for schools like NIC, who are in a deathmatch for their lives.
 Higher education is hurting.
 Lost in the moment is the larger purpose of higher education, that universities can and should have twin goals: provide students with the skills and means for a good life and to be engaged in the world.
 One without the other is failure.

 Demographics seem to be destiny.
 Much attention has been paid to national demographic trends.
 But, change is happening everywhere.
-In Idaho’s Kootenia county, Buzzfeed reported that “thousands of ex–LAPD officers, doomsday preppers, ‘traditionalist’ Catholics, and far-right evangelicals who’ve flocked to the white, conservative utopia of North Idaho over the last 20 years, working to remake the Republican Party in their own image.”
+In Idaho’s Kootenia county, BuzzFeed reported on the “thousands of ex–LAPD officers, doomsday preppers, ‘traditionalist’ Catholics, and far-right evangelicals who’ve flocked to the white, conservative utopia of North Idaho over the last 20 years, working to remake the Republican Party in their own image.”
 It appears they succeeded.

 In 2020, more than half of state Idaho Republican senators wrote a letter to Boise State University President Marlene Tromp, who was only on the job a few days, attacking the university’s diversity efforts, stating that “this drive to create a diversified and inclusive culture becomes divisive and exclusionary because it separates and segregates students….”
 The Idaho legislature then slashed the higher education budget.
 “I think the problem is curriculum, and the bureaucracy that is moving that curriculum,” said GOP state representative Vito Barberi.
 “We’re talking about equity and inclusion instead of reading, writing, and arithmetic.”
 “Why is it that university towns, every time they’re polled, show a socialist bent?”
 He continues, “It has to come from those that are teaching the curriculum.
 So the whole bureaucracy itself in my mind has already turned left.”